946923759/Reina-Chan/README.md

 A "release" will also be created here for the source code when a new demo comes out.

 ## License
-GPLv3 except for the cutscene interpreter ported to Godot which is CC-BY-NC-SA (Similar to GPL, but noncommercial).
+GPLv3 except for cutscene handling code from RepliCant which is CC-BY-NC-SA (Similar to GPL, but noncommercial).

 This game uses translated code from https://github.com/piulin/piured-engine which is also GPLv3